Last updated at 1:42, 19 Jul 2015 Uploaded at 7:18, 1 Jan 2014

 Trade Routes makes several adjustments which work in concert to add some regional flavor and create profitable trading opportunities.
 Each feature can be tuned or disabled using a SkyUI/MCM configuration panel, however this is mainly intended as a fallback option in case there is a compatibility issue with another mod.
 For most users, it is recommended to leave all options at their default settings, which have been carefully designed to produce the intended effect without breaking immersion or game balance.

-The most obvious adjustments are to the base value of ores, ingots, animal parts, ingredients, food, drinks, soul gems and spell tomes.
+Regional Prices - The most obvious adjustments are to the base value of food, drinks, animal hides and parts, ingredients, ores, ingots, gems, soul gems and spell tomes.
 These adjustments are specific to each region, so whenever the player crosses a hold border (or reloads a saved game), the mod will update all affected prices.
 This usually only takes a few seconds, but a warning will be displayed if the player is able to open a barter window before the regional update is complete.

-Besides the region-specific pricing, small adjustments are also made to some items in all regions.
-Ores are set to a consistent percentage of their ingot prices, so that smelting adds a consistent markup; this feature is mostly aimed at Dwemer scrap metal (which is severely undervalued in the base game), but it is applied to all ores.
-Similarly, ingredient and food/drink prices are scaled up so that it doesn't require hundreds of them to make a trade run, since some of them cost 1 or even 0 (honestly, zero!) in vanilla Skyrim.
-The effect of this scaling is greatest at the low end (0->10) but diminishes smoothly (25->51, 50->71, 75->87) so that anything which originally cost 100 or more isn't affected at all.
+Ore Ratio, Minimum Food/Ingredient Price - Besides the region-specific pricing, small adjustments are also made to some items in all regions.
+Ores are set to a consistent percentage of their ingot prices, so that smelting adds a consistent markup; this feature is mostly aimed at Dwemer scrap metal (which is severely undervalued in the base game), but it is applied to all smeltable items.
+The prices of some food, drink and ingredient items are similarly scaled up so that it doesn't require hundreds of them to make a trade run, since some of them cost 1 or even 0 (honestly, zero!) in the base game.

-Using the same patterns that produce regional pricing, Trade Routes can also disable the vanilla merchant stocks for affected items (except soul gems and spell tomes) and replace them with regionally varied supplies.
-Most items can still be found for sale in most regions, but you'll see much more of an item in the region(s) closest to its source, and none for sale in the region(s) furthest away.
+Regional Supply - Using the same patterns that produce regional pricing, Trade Routes can also disable the vanilla merchant stocks for affected items (except spell tomes) and replace them with regionally varied supplies.

-Although each trade route is based on the difference between an item's purchase price in one hold and its selling price in another, this alone is not sufficient to enable profitable trade.
+Trade Supply & Extra Gold - Although each trade route is based on the difference between an item's purchase price in one hold and its selling price in another, this alone is not sufficient to enable profitable trade.
 In order to capitalize on that differential, the player must be able to buy a sufficient quantity of the item wherever it is cheaper and sell it again where it is more expensive.
-To this end, an extra (de-leveled) supply of all primary- and alternate-route trade items are added to merchant stocks in the hold(s) where they are more plentiful, and all merchants are given a slightly larger gold supply with which to purchase goods from the player.
+To this end, an extra (de-leveled) supply of all primary- and secondary-route trade items are added to merchant stocks in the hold(s) where they are more plentiful, and all merchants are given a slightly larger gold supply with which to purchase goods from the player.

-There are several possible game events (in the form of quests) which can influence the supply or demand of various items in various regions.
-For example when the player liberates a mine, then the miners will get back to work and the corresponding material will drop in price and rise in merchant supply in the regions nearby.
+Quest Effects - There are several possible game events (in the form of quests) which can influence the supply or demand of various items in various regions.
+For example when the player liberates a mine, then the miners will get back to work and the corresponding material will drop in price and rise in merchant supply.
 Conversely if the player causes some supplier to shut down, then those products will rise in price and drop in merchant supply.
 This feature is enabled by default, which will require the player to complete several quests in order to unlock all trade routes, but it can be disabled to make all trade routes available no matter the player's actions.

 Trade Routes attempts to automatically detect and handle as many situations as possible, however there are a few things that cannot be done automatically and must be done manually by the user in order for the mod to function correctly.
 If you have SkyUI/MCM installed, these will be found in the mod menu; otherwise, they will be available via a setup item in your Miscellaneous inventory.